qiskit-community/qiskit-aqt-provider/TRANSPILATION_AND_PRIMITIVES.md

         return "aqt"
 ```
 The transpiler plugins are defined in `transpiler_plugin.py` with `AQTTranslationPlugin` and `AQTSchedulingPlugin`.
 When transpiling a circuit, Qiskit includes these extra passes when it builds the transpilation pipeline.
-- The translation stage needs to do a decomposition after wrapping RXX gate angles for optimization level 0.
-For level 0 no further decomposition is done due to the lack of optimization.
+- ~~The translation stage needs to do a decomposition after wrapping RXX gate angles for optimization level 0.
+For level 0 no further decomposition is done due to the lack of optimization.~~The tranlation stage is not required to do anything as all the custom wrapping is done in the scheduling.
-- For optimization level > 0, the scheduling stage is the last step in the transpilation, therefore doing the angle wrapping there, ensures that the output circuit only contains valid angles.
+- The scheduling stage is the last step in the transpilation.
+Doing the angle wrapping there, ensures that the output circuit only contains valid angles.

 #### Unbound parameters not supported